Basel, der Rhein, Schifffahrt (und Schwimmer*innen). Foto/Photo: TES.

 On 24 March 1815, the Congress of Vienna (1814-1815) decided on freedom of navigation on the Rhine and its tributaries.

 One year later, the Central Commission for Navigation on the Rhine was founded with its seat in Mainz.
 The Mainz Act of 31 March 1831 confirmed the principle of freedom of navigation on the Rhine.
-In 1860, the headquarter was moved to Mannheim.
+In 1860, the headquarters were moved to Mannheim.

-With the end of France’s membership after the Frankfurt Peace (1871), the Central Commission mainly fulfilled the role of a German-Dutch bilateral body.
-France no longer bordered the Rhine after the annexation of Alsace by Germany.
+With the end of France’s membership after the Franco-Prussian War (1871), the Central Commission primarily fulfilled the role of a German-Dutch bilateral body.
+France no longer bordered the Rhine after Germany annexed Alsace.

-The Treaty of Versailles of 28 June 1919 restructured the Central Commission.
-The seat moved to Strasbourg, where it is still situated.
+The Treaty of Versailles, signed on June 28, 1919, restructured the Central Powers.
+The seat was moved to Strasbourg, where it remains situated.

-The Central Commission resumed its work on 20 November 1945 after the suspension in 1940.
+The Central Commission resumed its work on November 20, 1945, after a suspension in 1940.
 Switzerland, Germany, France, Belgium and the Netherlands are members nowadays.
 Decisions must be taken unanimously and implemented simultaneously.

 The regulation of navigation is based on the following principles: free access to the sea, free movement of authorised vessels on the Rhine and its tributaries, a guarantee of navigability and avoidance of obstacles, equal treatment of certificates, customs formalities, the transport of dangerous goods and other regulations governing navigation on the Rhine.

 In 1904, the first large transport ship arrived in Basel, pulled by a tugboat.
 Since then, its importance has increased enormously.
-The Rhine ports of Basel, Birsfelden and Muttenz are the gateways for Switzerland to the world seas via the Rotterdam, Antwerp and Amsterdam seaports.
+The Rhine ports of Basel, Birsfelden, and Muttenz serve as gateways for Switzerland to the world’s seas via the Rotterdam, Antwerp, and Amsterdam seaports.

 (Source and further information: Central Commission for the Navigation of the Rhine, www.ccr-zkr.org).